-The only catch is that just because a TV has a 4K resolution and, perhaps, HDR and wide colour technologies it's not automatically a brilliant TV.
-In fact, HDR in particular is proving quite a challenge for TVs to get right.
-So let's try and make your buying decision at least a bit easier with our pick of the best 10 4K TVs you can buy today.
+While two TVs might technically be 4K, one might have additional technologies such as HDR and wide colour, and additionally in fact, HDR is proving quite a challenge for TVs to get right.
+So let's try and make your buying decision at least a bit easier with our pick of the 10 best 4K TVs you can buy today.

 1. Samsung KS9500 range

 As well as delivering some of the sharpest 4K pictures yet, the KS9500s also go further than any other TVs to maximise the impact of HDR

 No TVs in 2016 deliver pictures more downright spectacular than Samsung's KS9500s.
 Partly because no other commercially released TVs have ever delivered as much brightness, but also because Samsung has used a high-end backlighting system and a proprietary take on Quantum Dot colour technology to ensure that the emphatic brightness is joined by excellent contrast and explosively rich but also gorgeously nuanced colours.

 Push all this technology to the max with today's highest quality sources - especially, the incredible images you can get from the new Ultra HD Blu-ray format - and you'll witness pictures the like of which just haven't been seen on a TV before.